nrc/big-book-ffi/reference/strings.md

 ## FFI with Rust Strings

+It is possible to pass Rust strings across FFI to foreign functions.
+However, if you are designing an API, it is usually easier to use foreign strings in the FFI and convert these to and from Rust strings internally in Rust code.

-Passing Rust strings across FFI to foreign functions is possible, but usually extracting foreign string types in Rust is easier.
-If you manipulate the contents of the strings, then you must respect both the usual invariants around [pointers](TODO) and Rust's string invariants (from [`String` docs](https://doc.rust-lang.org/nightly/std/string/struct.String.html#method.from_raw_parts)):
+If you manipulate the contents of the strings (either in foreign code or unsafe Rust code), then you must respect both the usual invariants around [pointers](TODO), and Rust's string invariants (from [`String` docs](https://doc.rust-lang.org/nightly/std/string/struct.String.html#method.from_raw_parts)):

-* The memory must have been previously allocated by the same allocator the standard library uses, with a required alignment of exactly 1.
+* the memory must have be allocated by the same allocator the standard library uses, with a required alignment of exactly 1,
-* The `length` of the string must be less than or equal to its `capacity.`
+* the `length` of the string must be less than or equal to its `capacity`,
-* The `capacity` of the string must be the correct size of the allocation.
+* the `capacity` of the string must be the correct size of the allocation,
-* The first `length` bytes of the string must be valid UTF-8.
+* the first `length` bytes of the string must be valid UTF-8.

-Note that if you are using the string types in your Rust functions, then you must establish these invariants in the foreign code.
-Doing so in the Rust code is unsound.
+Note that if you are using the string types in Rust functions with foreign bindings, then you must establish these invariants in the foreign code.
+Doing so in the Rust code is likely to be unsound.

 To pass a Rust string to C++, you can use Cxx's bindings for [`String`](https://cxx.rs/binding/string.html) or [`&str`](https://cxx.rs/binding/str.html).